AmineBaraich/Global-economic-reports-analysis/README.md

 ## Phase 2

-Finetuning models to work better on medical reports.
+Finetuning models to work better on global economic reports..